 How long does it take to get a mortgage?

-The length of time it will take you to get a mortgage depends on several different factors:• How long you take to do your side of things – finding and sending the documents needed to support your application
+The length of time it will take you to get a mortgage depends on several different factors:

-• How long it takes for the mortgage broker to do their side of things
+• How long it takes for your mortgage broker to do their side of things

 • How long it takes for the lender to approve your application